Diego-Zanetti-Braga/oil-and-gas/Oil & gas Industry.md

 Midstream: Transportation
 Downstream: Processing and distribution

+# Lifecycle of an Oil & Gas Field

+Exploration: Find Oil & Gas fields
+Appraisal (pt: Avaliação): Surveying and obtaining information about Oil & Gas reservois in order to decide whether or not to proceed with the development of a field.
+Development: Planning phase.
+Assessing the production facilities and constructing the production platform.
+Production: Extraction of well fluids to the surface and preparing them for use in a refinery.
+Decommissioning: The and of a field when it is no longer economic for the operator to continue production.

 # Therms
 API: American Petroleum Institute.
 OPEC: Organization of Petroleum Exporting Countries
 IOC: International Oil Companies
 NOC: National Oil Companies
 OSC: OilField Services Companies (Halliburton is in this category).
 They provide groundwork involved in fiding and extracting oil and gas.